manhtdxxx/batch-and-stream-pipeline-via-lakehouse/README.md

 ---

 # 📌 1.
 Introduction

 ⚠️ **Note:** This project is still ongoing.

 This project demonstrates a **modern Lakehouse architecture** for streaming data pipelines, built on **Apache Iceberg tables**, providing ACID transactions, schema evolution, and snapshot-based consistency for reliable data storage.
-The main goal is to ingest raw streaming data as it arrives, **automatically triggering both ingestion and subsequent transformations**.
 Data is progressively refined through a **medallion architecture (Bronze → Silver → Gold)** for analytics and BI use cases.
+The architecture supports real-time ingestion of transactional data and scheduled updates of reference/dimension data.

-**Data Source:** ...
+**Data Source:** Data is fetched through **VNStock** Python Library

 **Key features of this project include:**

-- `Unified Data Storage`: Combine the benefits of data lakes and data warehouses using a Lakehouse approach.
+- **_Unified Data Storage_**: Combine the benefits of data lakes and data warehouses using a Lakehouse approach.
-- `Streaming ETL Pipeline`: Capture and process streaming data using Kafka & Spark Streaming.
+- **_Batch & Stream ELT Pipeline_**: Capture and process streaming data using Kafka & Spark Streaming, and run batch workflows with Apache Airflow for static or reference datasets.
-- `Query & Analytics`: Enable SQL querying on the Lakehouse using Trino and visualize insights with Superset.
+- **_Query & Analytics_**: Enable SQL querying on the Lakehouse using Trino and visualize insights with Superset.
-- `Containerized Architecture`: All services (Kafka, Spark, MinIO, Hive Metastore, Trino, Superset) are orchestrated via Docker for easy setup and reproducibility.
+- **_Containerized Architecture_**: All services (Lakehouse stack, Kafka, Spark, Airflow, Superset) are orchestrated via Docker for easy setup and reproducibility.

 ---